Intraoperative 2D/3D Image Registration via Differentiable X-ray Rendering: Experiments

 \subsection{Datasets}

 We perform an in-depth analysis of two public datasets that provide calibrated camera poses and expert annotations used for evaluation.
-We first evaluate our method using the DeepFluoro dataset, an open-source collection of pelvic X-rays and CTs from six cadavers \cite{grupp2020automatic}.
-For each subject, there is one CT scan and between 24-111 X-rays for a total of six CTs and 366 X-rays.
-For each X-ray, the ground truth extrinsic matrix is provided.
-The X-ray imaging system is also calibrated, \ie the intrinsic matrix is known.
-To demonstrate the difficulty in adapting existing registration methods to new surgical procedures, we also perform evaluations on the Ljubljana dataset~\cite{pernus20133d}, a clinical dataset consisting of X-ray and CT angiography images from 10 patients undergoing neurovascular surgery.
-Each patient has two 2D X-rays and one 3D volume with accompanying ground truth extrinsic and intrinsic camera matrices.
-To demonstrate generality across surgical domains, we focus our ablations on the DeepFluoro dataset and do not change any hyperparameters or modeling decisions for the Ljubljana dataset.
-Importantly, we note that sample sizes are generally low in real 2D/3D surgical datasets due to the difficulty of acquiring expert annotations with calibrated poses in surgical settings.
+We first evaluate our method using the DeepFluoro dataset, an open-source collection of pelvic \xrays and CTs from six cadavers \cite{grupp2020automatic}.
+For each subject, there is one CT scan and between 24-111 \xrays for a total of six CTs and 366 \xrays.
+For each \xray, the ground truth extrinsic matrix is provided.
+The \xray imaging system is also calibrated, \ie its intrinsic matrix is known.
+To demonstrate the difficulty in adapting existing registration methods to new surgical procedures, we also perform evaluations on the Ljubljana dataset~\cite{pernus20133d}, a clinical dataset consisting of 2D and 3D \xray angiography images from 10 patients undergoing neurovascular surgery.
+Each patient has two 2D \xrays and one 3D volume with accompanying ground truth extrinsic and intrinsic camera matrices.
+To demonstrate generality across surgical domains, we focus our ablations on the DeepFluoro dataset and do not change hyperparameters or modeling decisions for the Ljubljana dataset.
+Importantly, we note that sample sizes are generally low in real 2D/3D surgical datasets due to the difficulty of acquiring expert annotations with calibrated poses in surgical settings, limiting the utility of supervised methods.

-Raw images acquired intraoperatively measure X-ray attenuation.
-To match our physics-based differentiable renderer, we converted these to X-ray absorption images by inverting \cref{eq:image-formation-model}, yielding $I_\mu(\mathbf p) = \log I_0 - \log I(\mathbf p)$.
-We estimate the rays' initial energy as $I_0 = \max I(\mathbf r)$, where the max is taken over all images in the dataset (\ie the pixel with maximum intensity corresponds to an X-ray that intersected no anatomy and therefore experienced zero attenuation).
+Raw images acquired intraoperatively measure \xray attenuation.
+To match our physics-based differentiable renderer, we converted these to \xray absorption images by inverting \cref{eq:image-formation-model}, yielding $I_\mu(\mathbf p) = \log I_0 - \log I(\mathbf p)$.
+We estimate the rays' initial intensity as $I_0 = \max I(\mathbf r)$, where the max is taken over all images in the dataset (\ie the pixel with maximum intensity corresponds to an \xray that intersected no anatomy and therefore experienced zero attenuation).
 Additionally, we cropped the attenuation images by 50 pixels on each side to remove the effect of the collimator.
 Finally, log transforming yields the absorption image.
-Raw attenuation X-rays, preprocessed absorption X-rays, and synthetic X-rays rendered from a preoperative CT at the ground truth camera pose are shown in \Cref{fig:examples}.
+Raw attenuation \xrays, preprocessed absorption \xrays, and synthetic \xrays rendered from a preoperative CT at the ground truth camera pose are shown in \Cref{fig:examples}.